-The BSc (Hons) Medical Sciences programme is designed to prepare students for further study on professional programmes; such as graduate entry Medicine, Dentistry or Physician Associate Studies, Masters or PhD studies, as well as creating opportunities for students to competitively apply for careers in the pharmaceutical and healthcare industries or academia.
+The BSc (Hons) Medical Sciences degree programme is designed to prepare students for further study on professional programmes such as graduate entry Medicine, Dentistry or Physician Associate Studies, Masters or PhD studies, as well as creating opportunities for students to competitively apply for careers in the pharmaceutical and healthcare industries or academia.

-Based within the School of Medicine, this programme understands what is necessary for competitive entry into professional healthcare programmes; such as graduate entry medicine.
+Based within the School of Medicine, this programme understands what is necessary for competitive entry into professional healthcare programmes such as graduate entry medicine.
 A high staff to student ratio allows us to provide you with a nurturing environment in which you can grow.

 BBB preferably from two science subjects and a third academic subject at A2

 GCSEs: 5 at B or above including English and Maths.